maxlaverse/terraform-provider-bitwarden/docs/index.md

   search = "Example"
 }
 ```

+## Client Implementation

+The Bitwarden provider offers two client implementations to interact with your Vault:

+### Official Bitwarden CLIs (Default)
+By default, the provider uses the official Bitwarden command-line tools ([Bitwarden CLI] for Password Manager and [BWS CLI] for Secrets Manager).
+This approach leverages the battle-tested reliability of Bitwarden's own tooling, backed by their engineering team and security expertise.

+The trade-off is that you need to pre-install the appropriate CLI tools in your Terraform environment.
+Additionally, the Password Manager CLI (written in Node.js) can create performance bottlenecks when managing many resources due to process spawning overhead.

+### Embedded Client
+The provider also includes an embedded client that communicates directly with Bitwarden servers without external dependencies.
+This eliminates the need to install separate CLI tools and provides better performance by avoiding external process spawning, making it particularly beneficial for managing large resource sets.

+However, this implementation is developed and maintained by a single person as a community project without company resources.
+While effort goes into ensuring security and correctness, it lacks the extensive security review, testing infrastructure, and dedicated security team that backs Bitwarden's official tools.

+### Choosing Your Implementation

+The choice depends on your needs: the official CLIs leverage Bitwarden's proven tooling, while the embedded client is a community project offering performance benefits and zero external dependencies.
+The embedded client aims for security and correctness, and code reviews are always welcome to help improve it.

 ## Authentication
 Depending on the type of credentials you use, you'll be able to connect either with a Password Manager or Secret Manager.